ufs-community/uwtools/docs/Contributors_Guide/directory_tree.rst

      ├── __init__.py
      └── module2.py

-What are modules and subpkg?

 * Tests follow similar structure as code.

-* Workflow tools are standalone pieces of code that can be used with other tools helpers can be utilized by any tool/code at any level.
+* Workflow tools are standalone pieces of code that can be used with other tools

+* Helpers can be utilized by any tool/code at any level.

 * New tools should be added as subpkgs of uwtools.

 * New helpers should be added as modules of helpers

 Sample Structure::